 - Tuberculosis and Respiratory Protection Enforcement.
 OSHA Letter of Interpretation, (March 24, 2008).
 Resumes full enforcement of the entire Respiratory Protection standard, including 29 CFR 1910.134(f)(2).

 - Helping Health Care Workers to Breathe Easy - OSHA updates TB enforcement instruction.
 OSHA and The Joint Commission (JC)/Joint Commission Resources (JCR) Alliance, (March 2016).

-- Hospital.
+- Hospitals.
 OSHA eTool.
-Focuses on hazards and controls found in the hospital setting.
+Focuses on some of the hazards and controls found in the hospital setting and describes standard requirements as well as recommended safe work practices for employee safety and health.
 Tuberculosis is addressed in the following areas: